pavatus/ait-wiki/content/mechanics/tardis/chameleon.md

 Due to [the way it was implemented](../../../development/how-it-works/chameleon/) it has 2 qualities:
 1. It's undetectable.
 You can't use F3, WAILA or X-ray mods to find a disguised TARDIS.
 2. It's dynamic.
 It doesn't have any presets, therefore it finds the shape to take dynamically.
 Meaning it works with modded (& datapack) biomes.

+To open a camouflaged TARDIS, click the bottom block, where the exterior would normally be.
+Doing that will reveal the capsule.
+Closing the door will camouflage it back.